Lippia-io/lippia-api-sample-project/README.md

 # Reports

-### Reports are generated in the folder called target, which will be generated once the execution of the test suite is finished.
+### Reports are generated in the folder called **target**, which will be generated once the execution of the test suite is finished.
 ```
 ├── lippia-api-sample-project
 |   ├── docs